 Step 2: Patch Leaks and Tears

 Remove any rust or peeling paint with a stainless steel wire brush.
-Cover the scraped-off area with a rust treatment solution or rust-inhibiting paint and allow it to dry.
-Then apply a 1/8" thick layer of gutter repair cement or roof cement.
+Cover the scraped area with a rust treatment solution or rust-inhibiting paint and allow it to dry.
+Apply a 1/8" thick layer of gutter repair cement or roof cement.
 To prevent a dam from forming, you'll need to flatten and smooth the edges of the cement.
 While the cement is still wet, cover the area with strips of heavy aluminum foil.
 Press the patch down tightly with a dry cloth to finish.

 When joining two pieces of patch material, overlap them in the direction of water flow.
-Cement the edges together securely to prevent liquid from entering at the seam.
+Cement the edges together securely to prevent liquid from leaking at the seam.
 This will also maximize drainage speed.

 Step 3: Replace Damaged Gutter Sections

 Using a stainless steel wire brush, scrub the inside edges of the existing gutter.
-Caulk the area about 2" in on the sides and bottom with gutter caulk.
+Caulk the inside area about 2" in on the sides and bottom with gutter caulk.
 Center the new piece into the old gutter so the caulk is covered on both ends and press it in.
 Screw or rivet the pieces together, caulking over exposed screws.
 Reattach the gutter hangers when you're finished.

 Step 4: Adjust Pitch of Gutters